daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 chart.
 It's not important to us if price goes higher or lower, but it's important to see how price was offered in both directions to make inefficiency efficient... to offer traders to exit their long positions or enter shorts higher

+If FVG stays open (not fully closed) its strong indication that price is moving in our direction.
+TODO: Try to see when we have FVG on 1-minute chart, and on 15-second chart FVG formed with upper half when it's bullish or with lower half when it's bearish.
+This can support our directional run idea in the short term.
-FVG can be closed, and we still can hold same directional Bias, because its permissible...
+FVG can be closed, and we still can hold the same directional Bias because its permissible...
 But how down it can go if FVG is bullish BiSi?
+We need to find mid-point of prior inefficiency and place our SL somewhere to blow it

-When the price is moving higher as we're expecting, every time when it creates STH and then trades above it, if we have ability to take partials, we should do it.
+When the price is moving higher as we're expecting, every time when it creates STH and then trades above it, if we can take partials, we should do it.
 So it's important to know, how to run down equity when the market is moving in our favor

 When the price is dropping after run higher, we don't know when it's done, we have to wait and watch. and we have to log that time

-Every time the market is taking STH when we are bullish or taking STL when we are bearish, WE MUST take a partials instead of moving SL
+Every time the market is taking STH when we are bullish or taking STL when we are bearish, WE MUST take a partials instead of moving SL.
+Every STH, which is broken, we should take a partials

 Model 1:
 On days when we are bullish, we want to see ORG open lower to force retail traders short, and after the initial fake